yuen33/blender-light-studio/README.md

 # Blender Light Studio plugin for Blender
 ## Introduction
 Light your scenes like KeyShot.
-Based on a Blender prototype found on Youtube.
+Based on a Blender prototype by Maciek Ptaszynski.

 [VIDEO COMING SOON]